 Instructions: put everything into a bowl (or a jar) and mash well.
 Leave the mixture sit for half an hour in the fridge (once flavor mix it tastes even better).
 Then use it as a nacho dip or a toast spread.

-Lemon, toast and avocado go a long way.
+Lemon, toast, and avocado go a long way.
 Filling, refreshing and tasty, I’d probably have to say this butter fruit toast is probably one of my faves.
 Also, the arugula adds that special twist that I looove. (via What should I make for…)

 What are your favorite ways to use avocado?
+Are you also a fan of avocado benefits for skin and hair?